-M.benMessaoud@enis.rnu.tn
+[M.benMessaoud@enis.rnu.tn](mailto:M.benMessaoud@enis.rnu.tn)

-mohamed.abid@enis.rnu.tn
+[mohamed.abid@enis.rnu.tn](mailto:mohamed.abid@enis.rnu.tn)

 Abstract.
-This paper presents a new technique called Empirical Mode Decomposition (EMD) applied to filter a stationary and non-stationary signal and demonstrate the influence of the number of filtered IMFs on the SNR.
+This paper presents a new technique called Empirical Mode Decomposition (EMD) applied to filter a stationary and non-stationary signal and demonstrates the influence of the number of filtered IMFs on the SNR.
 The result of comparaison with wavelet transforms technique demonstrates the performance of the proposed approach.
 Noisy signal is decomposed adaptively into oscillatory components called Intrinsic Mode Functions (IMFs) by means of a process called sifting.
 The EMD denoising involves filtering or thresholding each IMF and reconstructs the estimated signal using the processed IMFs.
-In this paper, we apply this approach to denoise the non-stationary signals to achieve the highest SNR as the number of IMFs filtered..
+In this paper, we apply this approach to denoise the stationary and non-stationary signals to achieve the highest SNR as the number of IMFs filtered.
 We demonstrate how the proposed method improves the interpretive information of the signal by comparing it with widely used DWT denoising schemes.